ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

 ### Establishment Actions {#establishment}

 * Initiate is the primary action that an application can take to create a Connection to a remote endpoint, and prepare any required local or remote state to be able to send and/or receive Messages.
-For some protocols, this may initiate a server-to-client style handshake; for other protocols, this may just establish local state; and for peer-to-peer protocols, this may begin the process of a simultaneous open.
+For some protocols, this may initiate a client-to-server style handshake; for other protocols, this may just establish local state.
 The process of identifying options for connecting, such as resolution of the Remote Endpoint, occurs in response the Initiate call.

 * Listen is the action of marking a Listener as willing to accept incoming Connections.
 The Listener will then create Connection objects as incoming connections are accepted ({{events}}).

+* Rendezvous is the action of establishing a peer-to-peer connection with a remote endpoint.
+It simultaneously attempts to initiate a connection to a remote endpoint whilst listening for an incoming connection from that endpoint.
+This corresponds, for example, to a TCP simultaneous open.
+The process of identifying options for the connection, such as resolution of the Remote Endpoint, occurs during the Rendezvous call.
+If successful, the rendezvous call returns a Connection object to represent the established peer-to-peer connection.

 ### Data Transfer Objects and Actions {#datatransfer}